Arrange a cremation

 It's preferable for jewellery to be removed before cremation.
 You can discuss your requirements with the funeral director when making the funeral arrangements.
 It's not possible to recover any jewellery after the coffin has arrived at the crematorium.

-Fees and charges price list - these will be fees and charges for burials, graves, cremations and memorials as of 1 April 2018.
+Fees and charges price list from 1 April 2019 (PDF) - fees and charges for burials, graves, cremations and memorials

 Write to us: Bereavement Services, Leicester City Council, Gilroes Crematorium, Groby Road, LE3 9QG